-The Company entered into derivative instrument arrangements to hedge the Company's exposure to currencies other than the U.S. dollar.
-These derivative instruments are not designated as cash flow hedges, as defined by ASC 815, and therefore all gains and losses were recorded immediately in the statement of operations, as financial expenses, net.
+In addition to the above mentioned cash flow hedges transactions, the Company also entered into derivative instrument arrangements to hedge the Company's exposure to currencies other than the U.S. dollar.
+These derivative instruments are not designated as cash flows hedges, as defined by ASC 815, and therefore all gains and losses, resulting from fair value remeasurement, were recorded immediately in the statement of operations, as financial income (expenses).